uktrade/strategic-companies-list/README.md

           └── prod
     ```

-7. In each environment directory, create a `main.tf` as follows, replacing the `<...>`` patterns with the S3 bucket name, DynamoDB table, and environment name.
+7. In each environment directory, create a `main.tf` as follows, replacing the `<...>`` patterns with the S3 bucket name, DynamoDB table, and environment name, and populating the `module` with additional variables defined in [infra/variables.tf](./infra/variables.tf)

     ```hcl
     terraform {